tuky191/config_parser/README.md

 # config parser
-Tool to parse configs or log files based on custom structure and regex files.
+Tool to parse configs or log files based on custom json schema.
 Originally built for juniper set config, it can be used to parse any config or log that has repeating elements such as

 set interfaces et-0/0/56 description "description"